-- -h show usage information - -ld create or use the files .gate.session and .gate.xml in the current directory as the session and configuration files. - -ln name create or use name.session and name.xml in the current directory as the session and configuration files. - -II if the current directory contains a file named log4j.properties then use it instead of the default (GATE_HOME/bin/log4j.properties) to configure logging.
-Alternately, you can specify any log4j configuration file by setting the log4j.configuration property explicitly (see below). - all other parameters are passed on to the ant command.
-This can be used to e.g. set properties using the ant option -D. For example to set the maximum amount of heap memory to be used when running GATE to 6000M, you can add
+- -h show usage information - -ld create or use the files .gate.session and .gate.xml in the current directory as the session and configuration files. - -ln name create or use name.session and name.xml in the current directory as the session and configuration files. - -II if the current directory contains a file named log4j.properties then use it instead of the default (GATE\HOME/bin/log4j.properties) to configure logging.
+Alternately, you can specify any log4j configuration file by setting the log4j.configuration property explicitly (see below). - -rh location set the resources home directory to the location provided.
+If a resources home location is provided, the URLs in a saved application are saved relative to this location instead of relative to the application state file (see section 3.9.3).
+This is equivalent to setting the property gate.user.resourceshome to this location. - -d URL loads the CREOLE plugin at the given URL during the start-up process. - -i file uses the specified file as the site configuration. - all other parameters are passed on to the java command.
+This can be used to e.g. set properties using the java option -D. For example to set the maximum amount of heap memory to be used when running GATE to 6000M, you can add -Xmx6000m as a parameter.
+In order to change the default encoding used by GATE to UTF-8 add -Dfile.encoding=utf-8 as a parameter.
+To specify a log4j configuration file add something like

-- -Druntime.max.memory=6000m as a parameter.
-The name of any property that should get passed on to GATE should be prepended with 'run.'.
-In order to change the default encoding used by GATE to UTF-8 add -Drun.file.encoding=utf-8 as a parameter.
-To specify a log4j configuration file add something like - -Drun.log4j.configuration=file:///home/myuser/log4jconfig.properties.
+-Dlog4j.configuration=file:///home/myuser/log4jconfig.properties.